ve-global/ve-metrics-statsdclient-csharp/README.md

 }
 ```

-####StatsDTiming (attribute):
+####Method Attributes:
-Provides a timing attribute to wrap methods in with a LogTiming call.
+Provides timing/counting attribute to wrap methods.

+- `StatsDTiming`
+- `StatsDCounting`

-Add the attribute to the method you want to time:
+Add the attribute to the method you want:

 ````csharp
 public class MyProvider : IService {